swathithippireddy/CMSE202-Project-Group2/ProjectDiscussionAndPlanning.md

 4. As a group, what are you overall goals for the project?
 What strategies will you use to make sure you meet these goals?
 - Making sure we can complete the full project in time.
 - Our model/project should be accurate as much as possible.

+ROLES:
+- Swathi is gorup meeting reminder person
+- Sharif project presentation slides
+- Hasa
+- Anuj

+Short-term goals:
+- Finding a good, usable dataset.
+This includes cleaning it to ensure we use the data that is relevant to our project.
+- Have a working proof-of-concept by end of March.
+- Have first-draft versions of key data visualizations by April 5th.